• Skip to primary navigation

 But don't be limited to serving potatoes, this great tasting sauce for meatballs would also work with sides of steamed rice or buttery veggies like my Honey Butter Roasted Carrots.
 Egg noodles also work to mop up that sauce.

-In Sweden it is traditional to serve meatballs with lingonberry jam.
+In Sweden the traditional pairing is to serve meatballs with lingonberry jam.
 If you make your own that's great, I pick mine up at my local IKEA store where they sell it in jars.

 Difference between Swedish & Italian Meatballs